olindefolter/Particles-being-driven-over-quasiperiodic-substrates/README.md

 Some file paths and directory structures are specific to the original Windows workstation and computing-cluster environments and will need to be modified when running the project on another system.

-The scripts have intentionally been preserved close to the versions used during the original research rather than being extensively refactored after the project was completed.
+The scripts have intentionally been preserved close to the versions used during the original research rather than being extensively refactored.

----

-# Handoff Notes

-For future work, the most reusable components are:

-* Initial particle generation and relaxation procedure
-* Production simulation construction
-* Magnetic-field angular sweep
-* SLURM/multiprocessing workflow
-* Trajectory-to-particle-data conversion
-* Angular velocity analysis
-* Run alignment and weighted averaging
-* Initial-reference MSD
-* Time-lag MSD

-These functions can be adapted to new quasiperiodic structures, particle concentrations, magnetic-field parameters, or simulation conditions by modifying the relevant input paths and physical parameters.